 James received his Ph.D. in climatology from the Massachusetts Institute of Technology and has worked on climate variability and change issues in the US, the Netherland and Australia.

 His research is broadly concerned with the development and use of climate information for societal applications.
 He is interested in the characterisation and communication of uncertainty in science, and on quality assessment of climate models.

-Brook Dambacher is studying a Bachelor of Laws and a Bachelor of Science at the University of Tasmania, specialising in international law.
+Brook Dambacher holds a Bachelor of Laws and a Bachelor of Science from the University of Tasmania, specialising in international law.

-Brook is a co-founder of the Public Interest International Law Initiative – a platform for students to gain practical experience through providing pro-bono advice to support developing countries in the UN climate change negotiations and other international fora.
+Brook is a co-founder and convenor of the International Justice Initiative – a platform for students to gain practical experience through providing pro-bono advice to support developing countries in the UN climate change negotiations and other international fora.